NathanTan/SeniorCapstone/README.md

    ssh pi@192.168.0.120
    ```

-   Note that you will first have to wait like 30 seconds after bootup before searching for IP or ssh-ing into Raspberry Pi.
+   Note that you will first have to wait approximately 30 seconds after bootup prior to searching for IP or ssh-ing to Raspberry Pi.

 ## Setting Up Code on Raspberry Pi